- 22 Aug 2023

 - ask my manager

-If you use this very specific, long trigger phrase, then your card won’t be triggered by shorter phrases that match the same context, i.e. let me ask my manager.
+Remember to keep your trigger phrases short and sweet.
+Using long, very specific trigger phrases such as "let me ask my manager just one sec" means your card won’t be triggered by shorter phrases that match the same context, i.e. let me ask my manager.

-Instead, the ideal version of this phrase -- the happy medium between too short and too long -- would be something like let me ask my manager.
+Instead, the ideal version of this phrase would be "let me ask my manager".
 The ideal trigger phrase is specific enough to avoid over-triggering in irrelevant contexts, but general enough to include most relevant contexts.

 - pricing discussion

 - discuss pricing

 But you’ll want to leave out a phrase like:

 If the trigger phrase isn’t grammatically correct, the card is less likely to be triggered at the right time.